zorian-f/nd013-c1-vision-solution/README.md

     <img width="100%" src="https://github.com/zorian-f/nd013-c1-vision-solution/blob/84fbcee0777da993a0db850d347a695245290749/visualization/traing_and_val/exp1_run_3.PNG">
 </p>

 This yields to a very good result, the training- and evaluation loss are bove converging very fast to a Value of 0.5.
-We can also See that as expected in the model performance better at large objects rather than small ones:
+We can also See that as expected, the model performs better at large objects rather than small ones:

 ```
  Average Precision  (AP) @[ IoU=0.50:0.95 | area=   all | maxDets=100 ] = 0.170